-ININ.Workgroup_AverageWaitTime?ININ.People.WorkgroupStats_Workgroup=&ININ.Queue_Interval= <ALL>

-For most parameters, to retrieve statistic values use <ALL>.
-However, to retrieve only average wait time for the current period, use:

 '''

-ININ.Workgroup_AverageWaitTime?ININ.People.WorkgroupStats_Workgroup=

-&ININ.Queue Interval=CurrentPeriod
+ININ.Workgroup_AverageWaitTime?ININ.People.WorkgroupStats_Workgroup&ININ.Queue_Interval=<ALL>

+'''

+For most parameters, to retrieve statistic values use <all><a href

+'''

+ININ.Workgroup_AverageWaitTime?ININ.People.WorkgroupStats_Workgroup=&ININ.Queue_Interval=CurrentPeriod

 '''

 Because service level and abandoned rate have dynamic parameterspecify, specify the value for each parameter and therefore cannot use <ALL> for service level or abandoned rate.
 You can, however, still use to pick up all the workgroups using the specified parameters.